Microplastics Invade the Human Brain: Unveiling the Hidden Health Crisis and Solutions

 The Bigger Picture: A Call for Collective Action

-Governments and industries must prioritize reducing plastic production and improving waste management.
+Governments and industries must prioritise reducing plastic production and improving waste management.
 Meanwhile, public awareness is critical—every small step toward plastic-free living contributes to a more extensive solution.

 Final Thoughts